Composite Materials Module

 Layered Material Feature

 The Layered Material node can be used to define a layup where each layer has its own material data, thickness, and principal orientation.
-Layered materials defined in this way can be combined using the Layered Material Stack node to create more complex layered materials, which is particularly convenient when the layup is repetitive or when modeling ply drop-off.
 You can also define material properties for the interfaces between layers.
+Layered materials defined in this way can be combined using the Layered Material Link or Layered Material Stack node to create more complex layered materials, which is particularly convenient when the layup is repetitive, symmetric, or antisymmetric.
+These nodes include action buttons for visualizing the 2D or 3D preview plots of composite laminates.

 Layered Material Slice Plot